Xovesh/Personal-Projects/Pokedex/README.md

 To run up the program run __main.py__ file

 Using the script PokedexDB you can download all the pictures and db automatically.
-It takes 20 minutes.
+It took me 15 minutes.